wilSecord/MTG-Database/README.md

         * Fixed search bug with searching a word with a search key in it.
         * Fixed showing last image shown when switching to a Card with no image.
         * Added search support for "Rarity" and "Subtype(s)"
+    * **12:37**
+        * Fixed a rarity search bug involving where when searching for "common" would return "Common" and "Uncommon" cards.